resource-watch/slate/source/includes/api/_vocabulary.md

 should define the scope or context of the tags it contains.

 It's important to keep in mind that these associations between a resource and a vocabulary have an [application](#applications) associated with them.
-Putting this in an example, `dataset` A may be associated with vocabulary X for application `rw`, but not for application `gfw`.
+Putting this in an example, `dataset` `AAA` may be associated with vocabulary `BBB` for application `rw`, but not for application `gfw`.
 Most endpoints will allow you explicitly define which application you are referring to (some will even require it), and a `rw` default value will be assumed when no explicit value is provided.

 ## What are resources?